gjbex/atools/docs/faq.md

 # FAQ

-**`aenv` is neat, but I don't care about job arrays, can it still be used?**
+**`aenv` and `arange` seem to break when my data file has a single column, what should I do?**

-Yes, it can.
-Simply use the `--id` option to specify a row in a CSV file.
+The sniffer gets confused, you can use the `--no_sniffer` option to deactivate it.
+Since the data format is very simple in that case, the defaults should do the right thing.

 **It seems that `arange` isn't useful unless you work with a CSV file for